Skip to main content

 Windows: How to print 2x7" labels

-Printing the 2x7" label format with the Dymo LabelWriter 450, Brother QL-800, or other small label printers on a PC
+Learn how to print in the 2x7" label format with the Dymo LabelWriter 450, Brother QL-800, or other small label printers on a PC

 Updated over a week ago

-Getting Setup on Pirate Ship
+Getting set up with 2x7" labels on Pirate Ship

 Screenshot of General Settings section in Settings, showing where you can switch the label size between 4 by 6 inches and 2 by 7 inches.
 The 2 by 7 inch option is highlighted.

-First, click the giant green Print Label button in Pirate Ship.
+• Print Label: To start the process, click the giant green Print Label button in Pirate Ship.

 Chrome

-In Chrome, you'll see Pirate Ship will generate a label preview.
+• Chrome Generates Previews: In Chrome, you'll see Pirate Ship will generate a label preview.
 And if you put your cursor over it, you'll notice a small printer icon to click in the top right.

 Firefox

-Firefox isn't as seamless with in-line PDFs as Chrome, but you can still print your labels if you use this browser.
-When using Firefox, click Download PDF, and then on the printer icon in the top right.
+• When using Firefox, click Download PDF, and then on the printer icon in the top right.
 Here's an example of how that looks:

-Next, select your printer under "Destination" and make sure the other prompts align with the example in this screenshot:
+• Select Destination: Next, select your printer under "Destination" and make sure the other prompts align with the example in this screenshot:

 Edge